Skip to content

 The program provides essential cultural context to frame your academic experience in Venice, with a variety of required activities and workshops on topics that in past years have included Italian fashion and design, Venetian mask-making, the traditional rowing technique, Voga, and Venetian cooking.

-Each program course counts as one semester-long course (4 credits) of degree credit; students enroll in two courses for 8 credits total.
+Each course counts as one semester-long course (4 credits) of degree credit; students enroll in two courses for 8 credits total.

 ENGL S-36V Study Abroad in Venice, Italy: Venetian Art and the Bible